U.S. Commerce chief: companies will submit data on chips crisis request

 CHICAGO, Nov 8 (Reuters) - U.S. Commerce Secretary Gina Raimondo said on Monday she was confident semiconductor chip manufacturers and other companies in the supply chain would voluntarily submit data to the department ahead of today's deadline.

-Raimondo told Reuters in an interview she has called within the last two weeks "all of the CEOs in the supply chain -- including Samsung 005930.KS, TSMC 2330.TW, SK 096770.KS... and all of the CEOS have pledged to me that they will be submitting robust and complete data flows to us. ...
-So far they've all been cooperative."
+Raimondo told Reuters in an interview she had called within the last two weeks "all of the CEOs in the supply chain -- including Samsung 005930.KS, TSMC 2330.TW, SK 096770.KS... and all of the CEOs have pledged to me that they will be submitting robust and complete data flows to us. ...
+So far they've all been cooperative and said they will send us what we've asked for."

+The Commerce Department in September made the request for information to automakers, chip companies and others, saying the information would boost supply-chain transparency, and set a Nov.
+8 deadline to respond.

+Raimondo had warned in September that she would use compulsory measures to get the data if needed.
+She said at the time the data "will give us more information about the supply chain, and the goal is to increase transparency so we can try to identify where the bottlenecks (are) and then predict challenges."

 ((David.Shepardson@thomsonreuters.com; 2028988324;))